conan7882/GoogLeNet-Inception/README.md

 - Inception module is defined in [`lib/models/inception.py`](lib/models/inception.py).
 - An example of image classification using pre-trained model is in [`example/pre_trained.py`](example/pre_trained.py).
 - The pre-trained model on ImageNet can be downloaded [here](http://www.deeplearningmodel.net/).
 - When testing the pre-trained model, images are rescaled so that the shorter dimension is 224.
-This is not the same as the original paper which use 144 224x224 crops per image for testing.
+This is not the same as the original paper which is an ensemle of 7 similar models using 144 224x224 crops per image for testing.
 So the performance will not be as good as the original paper.
-However, it is easy to add a pre-processing step to obtain the 144 crops and test the classification performance.